 Find Easy Sources: The store doesn't sell enough produce to make it worth buying from a wholesaler, so all produce is purchased from local grocery stores and packaged in-house.

 The Healthy Food Small Retailer Program, a new initiative from the NC Department of Agriculture and Consumer Services, is helping corner stores in food deserts sell healthier food.
-Visit their website for resources and information about their grant program.
+Visit their website for more resources and information.